brunomoraisnc/ponto-ifb-app/README.md

 ## More information about the project
 The project was developed during the course of Internet Programming 2 of the Internet Systems course of the Federal Institute of Brasília, with the support of [Professor Fábio Henrique](https://sites.google.com/view/oliveirafhm/home).

-Another module of the project comprises [development of a REST API] (https://github.com/brunomoraisnc/api-rest-ppi) hosted on the HEROKU cloud application platform.
+Another module of the project comprises [a REST API development](https://github.com/brunomoraisnc/api-rest-ppi) hosted on the HEROKU cloud application platform.